 On three Saturdays in the summer the River District hosts one of its free Savour Summer Festival events which feature live music, food trucks, market vendors, giveaways and family-friendly activities.

 In 2019 Savour Summer Festival events occurred on the Saturdays of July 13, August 10 and September 7.
+2020’s festivities were cancelled due to the coronavirus.
+Details are to be determined for 2021.

 The events all took place in the afternoons from 2 until 6 pm in the River District’s Town Centre near the Starbucks at 8540 River District Crossing (at Sawmill Crescent).